-Sexual health is your state of physical, mental, and social well-being in relation to your sexuality.
-When you are sexually healthy, you are comfortable with your sexuality.
-You are free from disease, violence, injury, fear, and false beliefs.
-You feel secure and supported.
+Sexual health is a state of physical, mental, and social well-being in relation to sexuality.
+When a person is sexually healthy, they are comfortable with their sexuality and free from disease, violence, fear, and false beliefs.
+They feel safe, secure, and supported.

 Many factors influence sexual health.
 One important factor is body image.
 Body image is how each person sees and feels about their physical body, in their own mind.
 Body image can have a negative or positive effect on what decisions we make about our sexuality, and how we make them.

-Teens may feel they are not pretty enough, not skinny enough, not tall enough, not muscular enough, not curvy enough, not feminine or masculine enough, etc. This negative, “not enough” thinking can cause teens to make decisions they would not otherwise make, if they had a more positive body image.
+People may feel they are not pretty enough, not skinny enough, not tall enough, not muscular enough, not curvy enough, not feminine or masculine enough, etc. This negative, “not enough” thinking can risky decision-making and poor self-esteem.
 They feel inadequate and want to do something to make up for that feeling.

 Other important factors related to sexual health include how we experience relationships, intimacy, and love.
 Positive experiences contribute to good sexual health.
-Negative or harmful experiences such as sexual violence can severely damage our sexual health.
-This, in turn, has lasting effects on most other parts of our lives.
-The impacts of residential school are a prime example of this.
+Negative or harmful experiences such as sexual violence can also have an impact on our sexual health, as well as have lasting effects on other parts of our lives.
+The inter-generational impact of residential schools is an example of this.